Accelerating Bayesian Optimization for Biological Sequence Design with Denoising Autoencoders: Introduction

-Recent work applying deep learning to biological tasks has primarily focused on learning structure, function, or a generative sequence model from a static, offline dataset \citep{rao2019evaluating, jumper2021highly, baek2021accurate, meier2021language, rives2021biological}.
-When these models are used to select new sequences to synthesize, they are applied in a one-shot fashion, without accounting for future design rounds \citep{gligorijevic2021function, biswas2021low}.
-In the context of campaigns targeting novel families or fitness criteria it is important to account for model uncertainty to manage the exploration-exploitation tradeoff \citep{o2018uncertainty}.
+Recent work applying deep learning to biological tasks has primarily focused on learning from a static, offline dataset \citep{rao2019evaluating, jumper2021highly, baek2021accurate, meier2021language, rives2021biological}.
+When these models are used to select new sequences to label, they are applied in a one-shot fashion, without accounting for future design rounds \citep{gligorijevic2021function, biswas2021low}.
+Because labels are scarce for many important targets, it is important to account for model uncertainty to manage the explore-exploit tradeoff \citep{o2018uncertainty}.

-Bayesian optimization (BayesOpt) is a powerful class of BBO algorithms, explicitly designed to \textit{coherently} reason about online decision-making based on incomplete information \citep[e.g.,][]{jones1998efficient, brochu2010tutorial, frazier2018tutorial}.
+Bayesian optimization (BayesOpt) is a powerful class of BBO algorithms, explicitly designed to \textit{coherently} reason about online decision-making based on incomplete information \citep{brochu2010tutorial}.
 BayesOpt balances the explore-exploit tradeoff in a principled way, relying on a probabilistic discriminative model to prioritize decisions with the highest potential payoff.
 At each decision point the discriminative model produces a posterior distribution over the hypothesis space of all functions the model can represent.
-The posterior formally represents the degree to which any particular hypothesis is consistent with the available data, given the model assumptions.
-To make a decision, BayesOpt optimizes for the best outcome as defined by an \emph{acquisition function}, such as expected improvement, or value of information, with each hypothesis contributing to the acquisition value in proportion to its posterior probability.
-BayesOpt is not merely philosophically appealing, it is provably a \textit{no-regret} strategy under the right conditions \citep{srinivas2010gaussian}.
+The posterior formally represents the degree to which any particular hypothesis is plausible given the data and model assumptions.
+To make a decision, BayesOpt selects the best decision as defined by an \emph{acquisition function}, such as expected improvement (EI), with each hypothesis contributing to the acquisition value in proportion to its posterior probability \citep{jones1998efficient}.
+BayesOpt is not only philosophically appealing, it is provably a \textit{no-regret} strategy under the right conditions \citep{srinivas2010gaussian}.

+Like many Bayesian methods, the barriers hindering widespread adoption of BayesOpt are not conceptual, but \textit{practical}.
+Drug design in particular is a natural application domain, but introduces multiple challenges. \textit{Discrete, high-dimensional inputs:} antibody therapeutic payloads are often RNA proteins which instruct the patient's immune system to produce the desired antibody.
+When proteins are represented as a sequence of residues, each identifying one of 20 possible amino acids, even a fairly small 200-residue protein is only one of $20^{200} \approx 1.6 \times 10^{260}$ options.